Meniscus Tear Treatment Options | PRP and Stem cell tissue engineering

-In short, doctors speculate that it is better to repair the meniscus than remove it.
-Look at the research: “Meniscal repair offers the potential to avoid the long-term articular cartilage deterioration that has been shown to result after meniscectomy.
+- “Meniscal repair offers the potential to avoid the long-term articular cartilage deterioration that has been shown to result after meniscectomy.
 Failure of the meniscal repair can occur several years postoperatively.
-Limited evidence on the long-term outcomes of meniscal repair exists.”
+Limited evidence on the long-term outcomes of meniscal repair exists.”6

-In light of this information, researchers sought to find out how patients did in the long term with a surgical repair of the meniscus as opposed to a removal of part or whole of the tissue: “A systematic review of the outcomes of meniscal repair at greater than five years postoperatively demonstrated very similar rates of meniscal failure (22.3% to 24.3%) for all techniques investigated.”2
+These researchers sought to find out how patients did in the long term with a surgical repair of the meniscus as opposed to a removal of part or whole of the tissue.

-The surgical repair and the surgical removal scored about the same.
+The surgical repair and the surgical removal score about the same.
 A lot of failures.
-So the idea of repairing instead of removing seems to lose credibility in the long run.

 On December 24, 2013, the New England Journal of Medicine published an article entitled :”Arthroscopic Partial Meniscectomy versus Sham Surgery for a Degenerative Meniscal Tear.”

 This was the work of Finnish researchers who recognized that arthroscopic partial meniscectomy is one of the most common orthopedic procedures, yet rigorous evidence of its efficacy is lacking.